Seeking out a new frontier of research at the intersection of space law, intellectual property and space technology

 He has worked at the United Nations International Criminal Tribunal for the former Yugoslavia in The Hague and at the International Criminal Tribunal for Rwanda in Arusha, Tanzania.
 He has also served as a law clerk to the President of the Constitutional Court of the Slovak Republic.
-He is currently acting as the General Editor of the Cyber Law Toolkit and as a core expert on the Woomera Manual on the International Law of Military Space Operations project.
+He is currently acting as the General Editor of the Cyber Law Toolkit.

 For more information and to access the full text of Kubo's publications, please visit his personal website: www.kubomacak.org.

 My research interests fall into three broad areas: